POSYDON-code/POSYDON/dev-tools/README.md

 ## Running Scripts Manually

-The shell scripts handle cloning, environment setup, and orchestration.
-If you already have POSYDON installed in your current environment, you can run the Python scripts directly.
+The shell scripts handle cloning, environment setup, orchestration, and execution.
+If you already have POSYDON installed in your current environment, you can execute the Python scripts directly.

 ### Evolving binaries